Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;**WHEN MATCHED AND a.email IS NULL THEN UPDATE SET email = b.email**

 **A data engineer needs to create the new database clients at a location represented by the variable path.
 The database will only contain JSON files.
 Which of the following commands does the data engineer need to run to complete this task?
 Select two responses.**

+	Tip:"at a location represented by the variable path" --> would need the word `LOCATION`

 &nbsp;&nbsp;&nbsp;&nbsp;CREATE DATABASE IF NOT EXISTS clients '${path}';
 &nbsp;&nbsp;&nbsp;&nbsp;CREATE SCHEMA IF NOT EXISTS clients json. '${path}';
 &nbsp;&nbsp;&nbsp;&nbsp;**CREATE DATABASE clients LOCATION '${path}';**